Mr Adrian Anderson

 Anger issues- assertiveness

-It can also help treat conditions and disorders such as: eating disorders
+It can also treat conditions and disorders such as: eating disorders

 post-traumatic stress disorder (PTSD) Bipolar disorder